hinfaits/nginx-log-viewer/README.md

 # nginx-log-viewer

-**nginx-log-viewer** displays nginx logs over http.
-All nginx logs are compiled in to a single rich webpage easily filterable by IP or accessed resource.
+**nginx-log-viewer** displays nginx access logs over http.
+All (uncompressed and gzipped) access logs are compiled in to a single webpage, filterable by IP or accessed resource.

 ### Minimal Installation
 These instructions have been tested on Ubuntu 16.04, but should work on any Debian Linux.